Detailed Explanation of the Income Statement

 How to Read an Income Statement

-1. Review the Revenue Section: Assess the total revenues and differentiate between operating and non-operating sources.
+1. Review the Revenue Section: Break down total revenues and differentiate between operating and non-operating income sources.

-2. Analyze COGS: Examine the cost of goods sold to determine its impact on gross profit.
+2. Analyze COGS: Evaluate the cost of goods sold and its effect on gross profit.

-3. Evaluate Operating Expenses: Look at SG&A and other operating expenses to understand their effect on operating income.
+3. Examine Operating Expenses: Review SG&A and other operating expenses to understand their impact on operating income.

-4. Examine Non-Operating Items: Review non-operating income and expenses to gauge their impact on net income.
+4. Review Non-Operating Items: Consider non-operating income and expenses to assess their effect on net income.

-5. Calculate Profit Margins: Use net income to calculate profit margins such as the gross profit margin, operating profit margin, and net profit margin.
+5. Calculate Profit Margins: Use net income to calculate key financial ratios such as the gross profit margin, operating profit margin, and net profit margin.

 Additional Insight: